Red Dust (1932 film): Production

+According to John Lee Mahin, the original director was meant to be Jacques Feyder and the original stars were supposed to be John Gilbert and Jean Harlow.
+Mahin says he suggested Clark Gable play the lead instead of Gilbert to Hunt Stromberg, who agreed.
+The budget was increased and Feyder was removed from the film.

 One of the movie's most memorable scenes has Harlow taking a bath in a rain barrel.
 The scene is referenced in another Harlow film, Bombshell, where the set from this movie is replicated.
 According to legend, during the scene's filming, a topless Harlow stood up in the barrel and proclaimed, "Here's one for the boys in the lab!"

-Pre-Code-era scenes
+Pre-Code-era scenes and publicity photographs

 Red Dust (1932), a pre-Code Hollywood film, was allowed to show actress Jean Harlow taking a bath, while actor Clark Gable is pulling her hair.
-Another provocative scene shows Gable embracing Harlow with his hands just below her bosom.
+A provocative publicity photograph showed Gable embracing Harlow with his hands just below her bosom.

 Reception

 Variety gave the film a lukewarm reception, stating: "Familiar plot stuff, but done so expertly it almost overcomes the basic script shortcomings and the familiar hot-love-in-the-isolated-tropics theme (from the play by Wilson Collison)."
 Unimpressed with Mary Astor's performance, the reviewer wrote: "Astor is ok in the passive virtuous moments, but falls down badly on the clinches, sustained only by Gable."
 However, they were complimentary towards Gable's performance, and liked Jean Harlow's portrayal of Vantine: "She plays the light lady to the limit, however, not overdoing anything."

 Modern reviewers are more favorably disposed to the movie.
 Ozus' World Movie Reviews reported: "Great performances from the stars make you forget that Gable played a sexist and that the melodrama bordered on being camp."
 Ken Hanke of the Mountain Xpress wrote: "Red Dust (1932) is something of an anomaly in that it's everything you don't expect from that most conservative of studios Metro-Goldwyn-Mayer.
 It is rough, brief, to the point, and gleefully trashy."
 Three Movie Buffs Movie Reviews wrote: "Clark Gable and Jean Harlow made six movies together, of which Red Dust was their second.
 With his man's man persona and her sexy, brassy personality, they made a great onscreen couple.
 Their scenes together are the best parts of an already good movie."
+Leslie Halliwell included the film in his book Halliwell's Harvest: "It is ... to the credit of Red Dust that it is entirely lacking in good taste and has the feel throughout of a hard-hitting Warner melodrama ...
+Probably none of the studio heads thought well of it during production; but it made superstars of its two leads as well as drawing memorable performances from at least four other players.
+It is also remarkable for the amount of steamy sex one could get into a movie in pre-Legion days ...
+Pauline Kael highlighted Harlow's performance: "Harlow is intensely likable, delivering her zingy wisecracks with a wonderful dirty good humor..."